Editor’s Note: This article originally appeared on the author’s blog. It appears here in an edited form with the author’s permission.

 At the end of the day, my critic’s behavior constitutes harassment and slander, which are illegal.
 If I feel I must do so, I can send a cease and desist letter.
 If they ignore that, there are further steps I can take to use the legal system to protect myself.
 While I would rather not have to go that route, it’s a comfort to know that it’s there.

 One final principle that I think applies here is to focus on the silent majority and speak to the onlookers, rather than giving more fuel to those causing chaos.
 I did not write this article as a reaction to one loud person who doesn’t want to play by the same set of rules I do.
 I wrote it for myself, and for the larger audience that isn’t making so much noise but whose eyes and ears are open.
 And I am republishing it here in Third Factor at the invitation of the magazine’s editor in chief, understanding that readers of this magazine may find my experience useful.
 I hope I can be one of your sources to check in when you’re faced with FOG and all the rest of this.

 Enjoy this article?
-Check out Stephanie’s podcast, You Must Be Some Kind of Therapist, which launches May 15, 2022.
-In an upcoming episode, she talks to Third Factor’s editor in chief, Jessie Mannisto, about positive disintegration and what it means to have courage.
+Check out Stephanie’s blog, and her podcast, You Must Be Some Kind of Therapist.
+In Episode 13, she talks to Third Factor’s editor in chief, Jessie Mannisto, about positive disintegration and what it means to have courage.